Ed Husic

-Edham Nurredin "Ed" Husic (born 3 February 1970) is an Australian politician.
-Husic is a member of the Australian House of Representatives, elected to represent the seat of Chifley in western Sydney for the Australian Labor Party at the 2010 federal election.
-He served as Minister for Industry and Science in the first Albanese ministry between 2022 and 2025.
+Edham Nurredin Husic (born 3 February 1970) is an Australian politician.
+A member of the Labor Party, he has been the member of Parliament (MP) for the New South Wales division of Chifley since 2010, and served as the Minister for Industry and Science in the first Albanese ministry.

 He is the first Muslim to be elected to federal parliament, as well as the first Muslim to be made a minister in the Australian government.

 Early life and education

 Husic was born in Sydney to Bosnian Muslim immigrant parents who arrived in Australia in the late 1960s.
 His father, Hasib, was a welder involved in iconic projects undertaken by the Chifley government such as the Snowy Mountains Scheme and his mother is Hasiba.
 His siblings are Alan and Sabina.

 Husic says that while growing up, his household practised Islam but also celebrated Christmas and Easter.
 As a child Husic did not attend the mosque, but in his twenties he took a deeper interest in Islam.
 After the September 11 attacks, Husic described himself as "non–practising" Muslim, in order to "make people feel more comfortable."
 He later regretted calling himself non–practising.
 Husic has said he spoke Bosnian at home, picking up English during his primary school years.

 Husic was raised in Western Sydney and was educated at Blacktown South Public School, Mitchell High School and the University of Western Sydney, where he graduated with a Bachelor of Arts in Applied Communications.